 The bill seeks to improve the efficiency of the Wetland Conservation Act and streamline the environmental and resource management permit application process in Minnesota.
-Key provisions include the requirement for the Pollution Control Agency (PCA) to issue separate permits for the construction and operation of certain facilities, modifications to the expedited permitting process, and a mandate that petitioners for environmental assessment worksheets must reside in the affected or adjoining counties.
-The bill also eliminates scoping requirements for environmental assessment worksheets for projects needing an environmental impact statement and introduces a limit on the number of extensions for determinations under the Wetland Conservation Act, allowing a maximum of one extension.
-Additionally, the PCA is required to adhere to specific timeframes for issuing permits, with a goal of 90 days for tier 1 permits and 150 days for tier 2 permits, and must take immediate action if a permit is not issued within the specified timeframe.
+Key provisions include the requirement for the Pollution Control Agency to issue separate permits for the construction and operation of certain facilities, as well as modifications to the expedited permitting process.
+It mandates that petitioners for environmental assessment worksheets must reside in the affected or adjoining counties and eliminates scoping requirements for projects needing an environmental impact statement.
+The bill also introduces a limit on the number of extensions for determinations under the Wetland Conservation Act, allowing a maximum of one extension, and changes the reporting requirements for the Pollution Control Agency to include semiannual reports on permitting efficiency and reasons for delays.

 Statutes affected: Introduction: 15.99, 116.03, 116.07, 116D.04, 116J.035